Starting a Business in Your Home

 If you have customers coming to your home and you are making substantial improvements to your home for your new business, you may find that these accommodations are too costly.

-Can I deduct travel from my home business?
+Can I deduct travel expenses from my home business?

 Can I deduct home business expenses?